-I’ve said before there’s a seductive idea that some more competent version of American hegemony used to be in effect and is desirable to return to.
+I’ve said before there’s a seductive idea that some more competent version of American hegemony was once in effect and is desirable to return to.

 As a recap of some of the destructive decisions and ineptitudes in the international sphere by the Trump campaign and administration up through July 2018, this is a brief and effective restatement of events you probably vaguely already knew but forgot.

 Did you know we’re helping Saudi Arabia with their nuclear capabilities?
-That doesn’t come up in the book, but the administration simultaneously taking two different positions on Qatar which nearly led to a shooting war is mentioned briefly.
-So is Trump doing his best to blow up the treaty with Iran.
+That doesn’t come up in the book, but the administration simultaneously taking two different positions on Qatar which nearly led to another Mideast shooting war in 2017 is mentioned briefly.
+So is Trump doing his best to blow up the nuclear treaty with Iran.
 But that’s just one region.

 So it’s more than fair to remind us, in a macro sense, what’s been happening to international relations now that Trump is in charge, how openly transactional they’ve become and without any veneer of human rights or decency.
 What audience that reminder is useful for, in book form, two years into his presidency, I don’t know.